EricSlick/pq_post_office/README.md

 load balancing and which third party adapter to dall, the third layer is the third party adapter layer.
 This is where all the code resides for communicating with the third party.
-Conceptually, I think of these as layers where each layer has a hard wall between them where they only interact via an agreed-upon interfacxe.
+Conceptually, I think of these as layers where each layer has a hard wall between them where they only interact via an agreed-upon interface.

 ### Internally Facing API Layer
 This is a single class that implements the API in the way that is most advantageous